 To cook it, add it to a saucepan placed over medium-high heat.
 Bring to a boil, then reduce to a simmer and cook, stirring occasionally for about 5 minutes.
 Then you can use it as a sauce on top of the meat if you choose.

-To get those tasty and tender slices of meat, be sure to cut against the grain on a diagonal angle.
+To get those tasty and tender slices of meat, rather than tough and chewy pieces, be sure to cut against the grain on a diagonal angle.
 This cut has fibers that run in a couple different directions on different sections, so be sure to pay attention to the orientation of the grain in the area you are slicing to get it right.

 Also, be sure to keep this marinade recipe in your back pocket for other dinners too.
 This marinade is fantastic for use on other cuts of beef, as well as chicken or pork.